Performance Guide

 Game → RaceLab overlay → Windows → Display

 When G-SYNC, FreeSync or VSync are active, the display synchronizes to the composited output, not the game itself.
+Any jitter in the overlay now affects the game.

 This causes microstutter and inconsistent driving feel even when GPU usage looks low.